-- Per OCP practice, all recruitments require review by the OCP Personnel and Finance teams.
+- Per OCP practice, all recruitments require review by the OCP Human Resources and Finance teams.
 Resources should be submitted in as part of an overall package via the Personnel Action Request Center (PARC), including a current org chart, and the PD (with tracked revisions if any updates).

-- Please note that for high level executive leadership and Academic positions, OCP Personnel should be contacted in order to provide guidance on the best process and resources as the following may not be applicable.
+- Please note that for high level executive leadership and Academic positions, OCP Human Resources should be contacted in order to provide guidance on the best process and resources as the following may not be applicable.

-- Intake meetings with OCP Personnel are required for all recruitments.
+- Intake meetings with OCP Human Resources are required for all recruitments.
 This is to formally outline the recruitment plan, identify necessary steps, and tailor the overall process to the business need of the unit and to ensure its viability.

 - Throughout the process, the following information should be noted (as it is provided) as it will help expedite the process at different stages:

 - Payroll/Career Tracks title

 - AggieService case number